 What You Need: Comb, barber shears, electric shaver with #1 and #2 guards, and optional wax or pomade

 These comb overs focus on a hard part that’s a little more towards the center than just at the corner of your hairline.
-This style accentuates the exact point where your hair parts, so you need to make sure it’s straight and even.
+This style accentuates the exact point where your hair parts, so you must ensure it’s straight and even.

 This look is also perfect if you have a growing M-shaped or Widow’s Peak hairline and want to cover a deep corner.